zentrocdot/InofficialTurtleGraphicsDoc/README.md

 tkwin.create_rectangle(x0, y0, x1, y1, width=0, outline=bg_color, fill=bg_color)
 ```

-By adding a rectangle one can change the background.
-The reason is explained later.
+<p align="justify">By adding a rectangle one can change the background.
+The reason is explained later.</p>

 ## Putting the Things Together

 ![image](https://github.com/user-attachments/assets/e2c6b664-2a42-40cd-bd7e-c98d6a0bbbbc)

-In this window we see something that we should not see.
+<p align="justify">In this window we see something that we should not see.
 The background is not completely blue as it should be We
 see something like a border in red which is 1 point thick.
-This thin border in particular causes difficulties later on.
+This thin border in particular causes difficulties later on.</p>

 ## Add a Background Correction to the Window